2022 Bahamas Bowl: UAB

 After six years leading the UAB football program, head coach Bill Clark resigned in June 2022, leading the university to elevate offensive coordinator and quarterbacks coach Bryant Vincent to the role of interim head coach for the 2022 season.
 Vincent's first game in charge saw the Blazers host Alabama A&M, whom they defeated in a 59–0 shutout.
-UAB fell to Liberty in their first road game, but returned home to beat Georgia Southern by two scores the following week.
-After a bye week, the Blazers began conference play with a road trip to Rice, but fell by four points.
+UAB fell to Liberty in their first road game but returned home to beat Georgia Southern by two scores the following week.
+After a bye week, the Blazers began conference play with a road trip to Rice but fell by four points.
 The Blazers responded with their first two conference wins, both at home: against Middle Tennessee, by 27 points, and over Charlotte, by 14 points.
-A road loss at Western Kentucky by a field goal followed, and UAB dropped their next contest at Florida Atlantic by a field goal.
+UAB then lost consecutive road games against Western Kentucky and Florida Atlantic, each by a field goal.
 Their losing skid continued as they lost to UTSA by six points in double overtime, though they rebounded the following week with a win against North Texas.
 After suffering a 31-point loss in their final non-conference game at No. 6 LSU, UAB earned their sixth win and bowl eligibility in their final regular season contest at Louisiana Tech.
 They accepted their Bahamas Bowl bid on November 26; they entered the game with a record of 6–6 and a 4–4 mark in C–USA play.

 This was the sixth bowl appearance for UAB, who were 2–3 in prior appearances.
 It was the second Bahamas Bowl appearance for the Blazers after losing the 2017 edition to Ohio by a score of 41–6; the Blazers will join Middle Tennessee and Toledo as the only teams to play in multiple Bahamas Bowls.
 In addition, this bowl was UAB's final game as a member of Conference USA before moving to the American Athletic Conference in 2023.